 Just when the Bearcats looked all but dead, they rallied down the homestretch.
 Cincinnati cut it to 48-44, and JaQuon Parker had two free throws with 28.7 seconds left to make it 48-46 -- but he missed both.
 Louisville closed it out from there.

 Key player: Chris Smith had a game-high 15 points for Louisville, and Kuric added 13.
 But Peyton Siva was Louisville's most valuable player this week, and that continued on Saturday.
 Siva's numbers were a little more modest against Cincinnati -- 10 points, five assists, four rebouds -- but he was the co-pilot of this championship ship, along with coach Rick Pitino.

 Siva was named the Most Outstanding Player of the tournament.

 Cashmere Wright led the Bearcats with 16 points.

-Key stat: Cincinnati has been a poor free throw-shooting team this season, and it was costly in a big way tonight.
-The Bearcats made just 1 of 7 attempts, including those misses at crucial times mentioned above.
+Key stat: Cincinnati has been a poor free throw shooting team this season, and it cost them in a big way tonight.
+The Bearcats made just one of seven attempts, including those misses at critical times mentioned above.

 Miscellaneous: This is the first time in Big East tournament history that the championship game did not feature at least one founding member.
-The times, they are a-changin'. ...
-This was the fourth time in the past seven years that a team seeded No. 7 or lower has won the event.
+The times they are a changin'. ...
+This was the fourth time in the past seven years that a team seeded No. 7 or lower has won the Big East tournament.

 What's next: Selection Sunday -- both these teams will hear their names called tomorrow.